 Denetta Amor, Higginsville Police Dept.

 Denetta started her Law Enforcement career with the Higginsville Police Department in May, 1997.
 She has been a Police Officer there since 2004.
 She has been certified as a Crime Scene Investigator since 2004 and is a member of the Lafayette County Crime Scene Team.
-Denneta currently teaches DARE and coordinates a County-Wide Law Enforcement Day for all DARE age students.
+Denetta currently coordinates a County-Wide Law Enforcement Day for all DARE age students and is involved in other community activities.
 She has additional training in Interview and Interrogation, Crisis/Hostage Negotiation, Crisis Intervention, Fraud and Financial Crimes and various other courses.

-Denetta is a currently a member of the Rural Major Case Squad and serves as Secretary for the Missouri River Valley Citizens Advisory Board.
-She is active in her community in other civic organizations and is a Reserve Deputy for the Lafayette County Sheriff’s Office.
+Denetta is a currently a member of the Rural Major Case Squad and serves as Secretary-Treasurer for the Missouri River Valley Citizens Advisory Board.
+She is active in her community in other civic organizations and is a Reserve Deputy for the Lafayette County Sheriff’s Office and Odessa Police Department.

 Les Kerr, US Attorney’s Office